 - Dallas Resources for Driving With a Suspended License

-- After their license has been cancelled for any reason and their license has not been subsequently reissued;
+- After their license has been canceled for any reason and their license has not been subsequently reissued;

 - During a period where their license or privilege to drive is suspended or revoked under any law of the state;